ibm-cloud-docs/vpc/api-metadata-change-log.md

 ### For all version dates
 {: #19-december-2023-all-version-dates-metadata}

 **Virtual network interface support.** Accounts that have been granted special approval can preview a new feature that expands the support for [virtual network interfaces](/docs/vpc?topic=vpc-vni-about).
-You can now [list](/apidocs/vpc-metadata#list-instance-network-attachments) and [view](/apidocs/vpc-metadata#get-instance-network-attachment) an instance's network attachments, and you can [list](/apidocs/vpc-metadata#list-virtual-network-interfaces) and [view](/apidocs/vpc-metadata#get-virtual-network-interface) virtual network interfaces targeting the instance.
+You can now [list](/apidocs/vpc-metadata#list-instance-network-attachments) or [view](/apidocs/vpc-metadata#get-instance-network-attachment) an instance's network attachments, and you can [list](/apidocs/vpc-metadata#list-virtual-network-interfaces) or [view](/apidocs/vpc-metadata#get-virtual-network-interface) virtual network interfaces targeting the instance.
 For compatibility with existing clients, an instance with virtual network interfaces now includes a read-only representation of its network attachments and virtual network interfaces as legacy network interface child resources.
 For more information, see the [API change log](/docs/vpc?topic=vpc-api-change-log#19-december-2023), and learn about [support for old API clients](/docs/vpc?topic=vpc-vni-about&interface=ui#vni-old-api-clients).

 ## 17 October 2023
 {: #17-october-2023-metadata}